24 BEST Things to Do in Merida for Culture, Food & History Nerds

 The oldest and most beautiful structure around Merida’s central square is the House of Montejo.
 Built between 1542 and 1549, the house was originally the home of the Montejo family.
 Today it is a museum and bank.

-The Montejo family played quite an important role in the history of the Yucatan.
+The Montejo family played an important role in the history of the Yucatan.
 The King of Spain gave Francisco de Montejo (The Elder) the right to conquer and rule over the Yucatan.
 He himself wasn’t able to conquer the Maya, but his son, Francisco de Montejo (the younger), did manage to defeat them and establish the city of Merida.
 The Elder, though, became the governor and captain-general of the Yucatan.

 4. Stroll down Calle 60